Israel’s Declaration of Independence

 Figure 4 Israeli soldiers operating a captured Egyptian vehicle during the 1948 War for Independence.
 (Public Domain)

 What impact did the Israeli Declaration of Independence have?
 Coupled with the attack by Arab fighters on Israel’s establishment, it served as a rallying point for Jews in Palestine and in the Diaspora.
 The Declaration of Independence was signed by representatives of all existing political parties.
 It appealed to Diaspora Jews to immigrate to Israel.
 Later, when a constitution was not written, the phrase “guaranteeing freedom of religion, conscience, language, education, and culture,” became the foundation for protected civil liberties in Israel.
-Eight hours after Ben- Gurion read the Declaration, the Egyptian Air Force dropped its first bombs on the outskirts of Tel Aviv.
-Israel’s War of Independence lasted until early 1949.
+In the 1990s when the Israeli Supreme Court engaged in activism to protect civil rights of all Israel’s citizens, the Declaration of Independence was cited as the philosophical bedrock justifying judicial activism.
+In 2023, when a majority of Israeli society protested against an intended judicial overhaul that would increase the power of a sitting parliament over the courts, weekly in public protests, the Israeli public reiterated the Declaration’s centrality against generating a possible imbalance between the courts and the parliament.
+Eight hours after Ben- Gurion read the Declaration of Independence in 1948, the Egyptian Air Force dropped its first bombs on the outskirts of Tel Aviv.
+Israel’s War of Independence lasted until early 1949, with multiple wars and domestic crises ensuing over 76 years.
+Through it all, the Declaration remained the country’s philosophical bedrock, explicated in the country’s Basic Laws, with the country remaining without a written constitution.

 The Land of Israel was the birthplace of the Jewish people.
 Here, their spiritual, religious, and national identity was formed.
 Here, they achieved independence and created a culture of national and universal significance.
 Here, they wrote and gave the Bible to the world.